-Comparison of Different Dosimetric Indices for Volumetric Arc Modulated Treatment Planning Using 2 Different Treatment Planning Systems: A Feasibility Study for Total Body Irradiation
+Comparison of Different Dosimetric Indices for Volumetric Arc Modulated Treatment Planning Using Two Different Treatment Planning Systems: A Feasibility Study for Total Body Irradiation

 Abstract

-Methods: Ten clinical VMAT TBI plans were replanned in Monaco TPS version 5 for retrospective dosimetric analysis and to check the feasibility of treatment delivery in Elekta Versa HD.
-A dose of 12 Gy in 6 fractions was prescribed to cover 95% PTV.
-The OARs were the lungs, kidneys, heart, liver, and brain.
-Dosimetric optimization and calculation were performed in Monaco TPS with a statistical uncertainty of 1%, 2 mm grid.
-The chosen criterion for plan evaluation and comparison was based on plan quality, dosimetric indices like conformity and homogeneity index, and OAR doses.
-The comparison of time for optimization, monitor units, and beam on time was also analyzed.
-Pre-treatment verification using Octavious phantom and gamma analysis using Low’s method with a dose difference of 3% and distance to agreement 3mm criteria was done.
-The dosimetry of 2 VMAT TBI plans were compared using Wilcoxon signed rank test.
+Materials and Methods: Ten clinical VMAT TBI plans were replanned in Monaco TPS version 5 for retrospective dosimetric analysis and to evaluate the feasibility of treatment delivery on the Elekta Versa HD.
+A dose of 12 Gy in six fractions was prescribed to cover 95% of the planning target volume (PTV).
+Organs at risk (OARs) included the lungs, kidneys, heart, liver, and brain.
+Dosimetric optimization and calculations were performed in Monaco TPS with a statistical uncertainty of 1% and a 2 mm grid.
+Plan quality was assessed based on dosimetric indices such as conformity and homogeneity index, as well as OAR doses.
+Comparisons of optimization time, monitor units, and beam-on time were also analyzed.
+Pre-treatment verification was conducted using an Octavius phantom, and gamma analysis was performed using Low's method with a dose difference of 3% and a distance to agreement of 3 mm criteria.
+The dosimetry of two VMAT TBI plans was compared using the Wilcoxon signed-rank test.

-Conclusion: The study showed the feasibility of VMAT TBI for VERSA HD as it offers faster, better optimization in a single target compared to the Eclipse.
+Conclusion: This study demonstrated the feasibility of VMAT TBI for the VERSA HD, offering faster and better optimization for a single target compared to Eclipse.

 Introduction